 France has been vice-president of the Conseil québécois du patrimoine vivant (Québec Living Heritage Council) and is on the Board of la Sociíté du patrimoine d'expression du Québec (SPEQ).
 She is also a regular lecturer for several Elderhostel programs in Montréal.

 Her new audio CD and companion book Danse, mon coeur danse! featuring French-Canadian dances, rounds and songs for elementary and pre-school children was released in November 1999.
 France's recordings are available from France herself via her website (Bourque-Moreau Associés).

-Yves and France live in Montréal, Québec, with their three children.
+Yves and France, who were married on July 16, 1977, live in Montréal, Québec, with their three children.